bitcoin-sv/arc/doc/README.md

 Metamorph is a microservice that is responsible for processing transactions sent by the API to the Bitcoin network.
 It takes care of re-sending transactions if they are not acknowledged by the network within a certain time period (60 seconds by default).

-#### Callbacks
+### Callbacker

-Metamorph also can send callbacks to a specified URL.
+Callbacker is a microservice that sends callbacks to a specified URL.
 To register a callback, the client must add the `X-CallbackUrl` header to the request.
 The callbacker will then send a POST request to the URL specified in the header, with the transaction ID in the body.

 The following example shows the format of a callback body